Zevgon/BenchBnB_frontend_auth/README.md

 All styling in Word Mine is done with CSS.

 <h2> Next Steps </h2>
-Some features that I plan on adding to Word Mine are:
+Some features that I plan on adding to Word Mine:
   * Pictures for user profiles
   * Option to create custom node, using Google API to translate words
   * Be able to unlock the next node by answering all questions correctly in the current node